dominikwilkowski/cfonts/README.md

 Default value: `0`

 This option sets the maximum characters that will be printed on one line.
-CFonts detects the size of your terminal but you can opt out and determine your own max width.
+`cfonts` detects the size of your terminal but you can opt out and determine your own max width.
 `0` means no max width and the text will break at the edge of the terminal window.

 ```shell